ncn-foreigners/NMAR/articles/el_empirical_likelihood_theory.md

   $\Delta$ solves $A\,\Delta = - F$, hence a high-quality $A$ is critical for fast, stable convergence.

-## Variance Estimation (delta disabled)
+## Variance Estimation

-Analytical delta variance for the EL estimator has not been implemented in the package.
+Analytic delta variance for the EL estimator has not yet been implemented in the package.
 When requested via `variance_method = "delta"`, the implementation returns `NA` with a guidance message.
 We recommend `variance_method = "bootstrap"` for standard errors in both IID and survey settings.

-Implementation: The analytical delta variance for EL is disabled in the codebase.

 ### Solving Strategy and Initialization